This document is a usage manual for JEB3. Last revision: February 2019 for JEB 3.1.2.

-The startup script will then locate and decrypt the JEB binary file.
-It may prompt the user and ask for the decryption password, which can be found within your software delivery note, such as update emails received from PNF Software.
+The startup script will locate and decrypt the JEB binary file.
+It may prompt the user and ask for the decryption password, which can be found within your software delivery email received from PNF Software.
 Enter the password to allow the startup script to finish the installation process.
-JEB will start and the software logo should pop up:

 bin/jeb-client.cfg file, under the

-Note: If you need to deprecate an older key (eg, because of a machine replacement, user departure, or else), email support.
-We handle those queries as quickly as we can, generally within minutes of processing your email.
+Note: If you need to deprecate an older key (eg, because of a machine replacement, user departure, or else), email Licensing.

 Congratulation!
 JEB is now running.

-You should be greeted by an empty workspace, using the default 3-part layout:
+You should be greeted by an empty workspace, using a default three-part layout: